12 Top-Rated Attractions & Things to Do in Fort Myers, FL

 Official Site: www.edisonfordwinterestates.org

-4. Fort Myers River District / Downtown
+4. Explore the Fort Myers River District/Downtown

 Fort Myers has done an excellent job of preserving its historical downtown.
 This area, denoted by the red interlocking roadway, is full of restaurants, theaters, and interesting boutiques.
 Art Deco buildings dating from the 1920s act as a backdrop for the area, which comes alive in the late afternoon and early evening.
 Patios fill with diners enjoying some of the fine fare on offer, and pedestrians stroll up and down the wide sidewalks.